All Episodes

 They are delusional and deranged.

-They are foaming the mouth with uh with anger and and uh all this contempt, and he outsmarts them and gets his way on the things he really cares about every time.
+And he outsmarts them and gets his way on the things he really cares about every time.

-This they were gonna cream Petraeus.
+This, they were going to cream Petraeus.

-They were gonna destroy his career, they were gonna destroy his reputation, and don't tell me they didn't try and didn't have that in mind, calling him a liar before he ever says a word, calling him a puppet and so forth.
+And don't tell me they didn't try and didn't have that in mind, calling him a liar before he ever says a word, calling him a puppet and so forth.

 After two days of testimony, it is clear, once again, just who the mental midgets are, just who the incompetents are.

-I mean, these these Democrats, ladies and gentlemen, I want you to try to understand how they feel today.
+I mean, these Democrats, ladies and gentlemen, I want you to try to understand how they feel today.

 And you can see it in the headlines of these stories.

-They were confident, they've been confident since 2001 they're gonna beat this guy, and they're gonna stop this guy, and they're gonna make sure he doesn't get what he wants because he's a dumb frat boy.
+And they're going to make sure he doesn't get what he wants because he's a dumb frat boy.

 He's a barbecue jockey from Texas with a can of chewing tobacco in the back pocket.